Home / Language Resources / How Long Does It Take To Learn German with Duolingo?

 Best Ways To Supplement Your German Learning Process

 For starters, take advantage of online resources like pronunciation tools, translator apps, and more.
-You can also speed up the learning process by:
+You can also speed up the process by:

 • Watching German TV or videos